EXCLUSIVE-AMR creditors to meet Feb. 11, may vote on US Air merger

 NEW YORK/ATLANTA, Feb 7 (Reuters) - AMR Corp creditors plan to meet on Monday and could vote on a potential merger agreement between the bankrupt parent of American Airlines, and US Airways Group Inc, several people familiar with the matter said.

-The two airlines are working to finalize an agreement so the board of each company could also meet to vote on the deal on Feb.
+The two airlines are working to finalize deal terms so the board of each company could also meet to vote on a merger on Feb.
 11, the same day AMR’s unsecured creditors’ committee is scheduled to convene, the people said.

 If the parties meet this potential timetable - as currently envisioned but seen as aggressive - a merger agreement could come as soon as Tuesday, the people said, asking not to be identified because the matter is not public.